vodquang96/django-anymail/docs/esps/sendinblue.rst

 setting, and Anymail will try to limit the API request to features SendinBlue can handle.

+**HTML body required**
+  SendinBlue's API returns an error if you attempt to send a message with only a plain-text body.
+Be sure to :ref:`include HTML <sending-html>` content for your messages.

+  (SendinBlue *does* allow HTML without a plain-text body.
+This is generally not recommended, though, as some email systems treat HTML-only content as a spam signal.)

 **Inline images**
   SendinBlue's v3 API doesn't support inline images, at all.
   (Confirmed with SendinBlue support Feb 2018.)